isaaceindhoven/php-code-sniffer-standard/README.md

 #### PHPCompatibility

+To get the most out of the PHPCompatibility standard, you should specify a testVersion to check against.
+That will enable the checks for both deprecated/removed PHP features as well as the detection of code using new PHP features.
-If you want to check your code for compatibility with higher and lower versions of PHP, include a config rule in your `phpcs.xml`.
+Include the testVersion by adding a config rule in your `phpcs.xml`.
 Examples:

 ```
     <config name="testVersion" value="7.0"/> <!-- check for compatability with php 7.0 -->